-E. Michael Brady is Professor of Adult Education and Coordinator of the Adult & Higher Education Program.
-After early wanderings through a Roman Catholic Seminary (BA and MDiv from St. Mary's Seminary and University) and the profession of Social Work (MSW from the University of Connecticut), he earned his PhD in adult education and gerontology - also at UCONN - and has settled happily for the past twenty-one years into the life of a teacher and scholar.
+E. Michael Brady is Professor Emeritus of Adult & Higher Education.
+After early wanderings through a Roman Catholic Seminary (BA and MDiv from St. Mary's Seminary and University) and the profession of Social Work (MSW from the University of Connecticut), he earned his PhD in adult education and gerontology - also at UCONN - and in 1984 left his home state of Connecticut and moved with his young family to join the faculty at USM.

 During his 37 year career Mike taught graduate courses in the history and philosophy of adult education, action research, facilitating learning, spirituality, and gerontology.
 He also taught several undergraduate gerontology courses and was a founding faculty member of an online undergraduate certificate in aging studies.
 A highlight of Mike’s career was another undergraduate course he offered every summer between 1996 - 2011 entitled “Baseball and American Society: A Journey.”
 This travel-based course explored the relationship between the game of baseball and American culture, was taken by hundreds of USM students, and won a national education award.

 Mike was a founding member of what was known at the time as “Senior College" and which later became the Osher Lifelong Learning Institute (OLLI).
 He served as OLLI’s first research fellow.
 Throughout his career much of Mike’s scholarship involved exploring issues related to learners over the age of fifty.
 See his curriculum vitae for specific research projects and publications.